scybl/FYP/README.md

 ## Dataset Preparation
 In our training framework, we have prepared three datasets: [ISIC2018](https://challenge.isic-archive.com/landing/2018/), [CVC-ClinicDB](https://polyp.grand-challenge.org/CVCClinicDB/) and [Kvasir-SEG](https://datasets.simula.no/kvasir-seg/).
 You can click the links to visit the official websites and download the datasets.

+If you wish to download the dataset we have prepared, you can click the link below to configure it directly:[Google Drive](https://drive.google.com/drive/folders/1j1v-AHl-N4-CkMNwDtpf3QSvCdoipxuX?usp=drive_link)

 ## Dataset Path
-If you need to change the path in the project after configuring the path, you need to modify it change the [config.yaml](config/config.yaml) file to control the dataset path
+If you need to change the path in the project after configuring the path, you need to modify it change the [config.yaml](configs/config.yaml) file to control the dataset path

 After downloading the dataset, we need to split it into three parts: train, val, and test.
-Then change the dataset setting in [config.yaml](config/config.yaml).
+Then change the dataset setting in [config.yaml](configs/config.yaml).

 ## Train and Test
 Because of the complete setup, you only need to run the following code to train and test